josephtijo777/MarsRobots/README.md

 * Examples of how to test different parts of your codebase.
 For this assessment, you don’t have to test everything.
 * Resilience to Android app component lifecycle changes.
 * Use of open source libraries, where appropriate.

+## General Overview

+Application developed in Kotlin language.It follows MVVM Architecture with the Use of LiveData.
+Offline logic is handled with Room Database
+Sample Unit test for Entity is added.

+## Technologies

+* MVVM Architecture
+* LiveData
+* Databinding
+* ViewModel
+* Unit Test
+* Dependency Injection
+* RxJava
+* Coroutine

+## Libraries Used

+* Retrofit2
+* Glide
+* Dagger 2